SourLemonJuice/SourLemonJuice-blog/posts2/2025/_posts/2025-08-04-linux-x86-bootloader-and-tpm2.md

 ## Basic history about bootloader

-Installing a bootloader in Arch Linux are always be the first difficult and complex step that user encounter.
+Installing the bootloader in Arch Linux is always the first difficult and complex step that user encounter.
 But still under control, the beginners just need to run a few commands to get a GRUB install:

 ```bash
 # root